Amandeepsingh5/GamePVZ/README.md

 MileStone1: In this milestone we have been asked to make a console version of the game (Plant Vs Zoombies) with the UML diagrams.
 It is an initial design and implementation of the model part of the MVC.

-This project consist of four people as follwed:
+This project consist of four people as followed:

 Zoha Mehdi - Coding (Initial design and implementation of plant VS Zoombie model class + Readme file)

-Amandeep singh - Coding (Initial design and implementation of plant VS Zoombie model class + commenting and indentation of the code)
+Amandeep Singh - Coding (Initial design and implementation of plant VS Zoombie model class + commenting and indentation of the code)

 Toluwalope - UML diagram